humanprotocol/hmt-escrow/.github/ISSUE_TEMPLATE/add-a-new-evm-network.md

 - [ ] Launch a working app on the network.
 The easiest one to get going is our example fortune. https://github.com/humanprotocol/fortune  Make a video of the functionality of the app working on the new network and link to relevant scanner transactions.
 - [ ] Add to human dashboard [ https://dashboard.humanprotocol.org/ ]
 - [ ] Request to become the maintainer for your EVM network.
 We will list you on our repo, give you an extra reward (generally around 1 ETH per year) and invite you to conferences.
 We will celebrate your name forever!
+- [ ] Verify bridging of tokens works
 ### High level rules to make sure that you are doing this correctly
 - [ ] We never want to create a mintable token.
 Your change should not change the total token supply from 1 billion